Table of Contents

 Different predisposing clinical conditions, such as multiple trauma, shock, acute renal failure, and respiratory distress syndrome, may have the potential to alter the protective barriers of the mucosa.

 - Diffuse abdominal pain

 - Weight loss

 It is important to do a thorough physical examination in order to evaluate for shock or blood loss.
 Blood pressure and pulse should be checked for patients presenting with upper GI bleeding.
-Physical examination should also include looking for signs of liver disease, such as gynecomastia, splenomegaly, ascites, and spider angioma; or signs of a tumor, such as abdominal mass, nodular liver, enlarged lymph nodes.
+A physical examination should also include looking for signs of liver disease, such as gynecomastia, splenomegaly, ascites and spider angioma; or signs of a tumor, such as abdominal mass, nodular liver, and enlarged lymph nodes.

 Presentation of Gastrointestinal Bleeding

 A thorough history and physical examination are important in patients presenting with symptoms and signs of GI bleeding.
 It is important to ask about comorbid diseases, medications use, exposure to toxins, as well as the course of the symptoms.

 It is important to assess the level of blood loss in patients with gastrointestinal bleeding through a complete blood count with platelet count and differential.
 Patients should be assessed for a hemorrhagic shock as it has a high mortality risk up to 30%.
 Hemorrhagic shock can be classified into four classes based on the detected signs: